Report an Absence

-- 20 consecutive absences will result in the withdrawal of the student from NMS who subsequently cannot be counted as enrolled according to WAC.392.121.108.
+- 20 consecutive absences (excused or unexcused) will result in the withdrawal of the student from NMS who subsequently cannot be counted as enrolled according to WAC.392.121.108.

 What Should I do if I am Absent?

-If you know your student is going to be absent for three or more consecutive days . . . parents should submit the absence to the Attendance Office and the student will be called down to receive a pre-arranged absence form a few days before the planned absence.
-Make-up work is recorded on the form by teachers and should be completed upon return.
+If you know your student is going to be absent for three or more consecutive days parents should submit the PRE-ARRANGED absence form on this page.
+Make-up work is communicated between the teachers, the student and parents.